Nelle Benson: Storylines

 Janelle Benson, who goes by Nelle, arrives in Port Charles in August 2016 looking for Carly Corinthos (Wright).
 She meets her at the Corinthos' house, Greystone Manor, during the birthday party of Bobbie Spencer (Jacklyn Zeman), and informs her about being her daughter, Josslyn's (Eden McCoy) kidney donor.
 When Carly asks for proof, she becomes upset and tells them she's not here for money.
 Sonny and Jax don't believe her, and inform her about Carly being conned for money before.
 Nelle reacts badly and leaves.
 Michael goes after her and convinces her to stay, she meets Joss when she approaches her, and they briefly bond after Nelle assists her with an app.
 After Joss leaves, Michael and Nelle head back to Corinthos house, agreeing to go to the hospital for the tests and is confirmed to be the donor.
 Joss learns the truth about Nelle being the one who saved her life and thanks her with a hug.
 Carly and Joss ask her to stay in Port Charles so they can get to know her.
 She starts working for Carly as her stepdaughter, Avery Corinthos' nanny, after the previous nanny gets fired for stealing Carly's earrings.
 Nelle loses her job after Bobbie offers to look after Avery.
 So Carly offers her a job of a personal assistant at the Metro Court Hotel which she accepts.
-In November 2016, she drugs Sonny and leads him to believe he had sex with her, as party of her revenge plot against Carly.
+In November 2016, she drugs Sonny and leads him to believe he had sex with her, as part of her revenge plot against Carly.
 Nelle struggles with her guilt, however, but continues to conspire against Carly at Sonny's expense.

 In early 2017, Michael convinces Nelle to bury the hatred and focus on her future; she listens to him, and decides to stop scheming so she and Michael can be together and she can finally be happy.
 She deletes the recording after Michael leaves, but when she goes to Carly's office to destroy the package that contained the recording, Bobbie confronts her about her nasty doings.
 She goes to see Michael so she can tell him the truth, but they got interrupted, so when they go to her apartment for privacy they find his parents there who expose Nelle.
 When Michael asks for the truth, Nelle admits everything, but blames Carly for it.
 She reveals being Frank Benson's daughter, and how Carly called her father for her kidney when her daughter got sick when she never cared about them.
 Carly denies it and says she thought it was Jake Webber's kidney which Nelle refuses to believe.
 Sonny and Michael try to explain to Nelle that her own father screwed her over and not Carly, but she doesn't listen to them.
 After Carly and Sonny leave, Michael stays back and gives Nelle an ear full before leaving.